-The following tables present an overview of the FAStT Storage Manager and the FAStT900, FAStT700, the FAStT500, and the FAStT200 Fibre Channel Storage Server document libraries, as well as related documents.
+The following tables present an overview of the FAStT Storage Manager and the FAStT900, FAStT700, FAStT600, FAStT500, and FAStT200 Fibre Channel Storage Server document libraries, as well as related documents.
 Each table lists documents that are included in the libraries and where to locate the information that you need to accomplish common tasks.